moradahmadnasab/Example5_Analysis/README.md

 # Analysis and visualization of Example 5 from Symmetric-diagonal reductions paper using pandas and seaborn.

-In this repository, we analyze one table produced in one of my research papers:
+In this repository, we use Python’s pandas and seaborn libraries to analyze and visualize a dataset from my following research papers:
 > **M. Ahmadnasab**,
 > *Symmetric-diagonal reductions as preprocessing for symmetric positive definite generalized eigenvalue solvers*,
 > *Journal of Mathematical Modeling*, Vol. 11, 2023, pp. 301–322.

 ---